theBlackDre1D/theClient/README.md

 # theClient
 Open source GitHub client for Android using Kotlin.

-OAuth2 authentification - may change in future.
+OAuth2 authentification.
 Synchronization of repo's commits and pull requests via JobService - synchronization is activated every 15 minutes approximately.

-Works only on my account yet.
 To see the app you can watch short demo:
 https://youtu.be/Bu8XNHZ0mXw

 ## Screenshots